reginaldomotta/clone-interface-netflix/README.md

 # clone-interface-netflix

-Projeto do Bootcamp DIO - HTML Web Developer
+Bootcamp DIO Project - HTML Web Developer

-Recriar a inteface do Netflix utilizando os conceitos estudados em HTML, CSS, JS e responsividade;
+Recreate the Netflix interface using the concepts studied in HTML, CSS, JS and responsiveness;